Thirty hair ties in dodecahedral pattern with decorative knots at the vertices.

 This Cute sculpture is carefully knotted from 30 loops (hair ties)—one per edge of a dodecahedron.
 Somewhat surprisingly, the structure can support its own weight despite the springiness of the hair ties.
 The three edges meeting at each vertex of the dodecahedron are tied together in a decorative-knot-like fashion, and the knots shown in the image above are "locally unsplittable," meaning if we zoom in on a single vertex and try to untangle the three ends in that small region, we will not be able to separate them.
 (Technically speaking, these vertex knots are non-split tangles.)

 The fact that these loops have no loose ends greatly complicates the tying process.
-In fact, I have proved a fun, knot-theoretic theorem to accompany this sculpture: If all 20 vertices were tied with this (or any other) "locally unsplittable tangle," then the resulting link would be unsplittable—it would be impossible to separate the 30 strands from each other.
+In fact, it can be proved (see here) that if all 20 vertices were tied with this (or any other) "locally unsplittable tangle," then the resulting link would be unsplittable—it would be impossible to separate the 30 strands from each other.
 In particular, it would be impossible to tie this structure without cutting the hair ties!
+This would make it a 30-component Brunnian Link, since removing/cutting just one hair tie lets the rest come apart one by one.
 (The property of unsplittability is also discussed in Pair o' Boxes)